 New paints have titanium compounds, which makes the resulting paint job radiant.
 It is a relatively new technology that did not exist when the island started bustling with activities centuries ago.
-If the settlers knew the advantages of using titanium on paint, the island would be more vibrant.
+If the settlers had known the advantages of using titanium in paint, the island would be more vibrant.

 Why not change the colors now?
 You may wonder why the structures are still dull, despite advancements in paint manufacturing.
 The faded color paint is part of Nantucket’s history, and the commission in charge does its best to retain the island’s trademark look.

 Lately, there have been measures to incorporate more color schemes that match the existing ones.
 We will look at some of the acceptable colors in Nantucket.